rossoc/rossoc.github.io/notes/open_source.md

 ---
 layout: page
-title: Open Source: an opportunity for Europe
+title: Open Source: The Key to Europe’s Innovation and Sovereignty
 ---

 Open Source projects offer a compelling model for sharing software and fostering